-TL;DR: Average order value is one of the fastest levers a Shopify store can improve because it increases revenue without requiring more traffic.
-AI helps when it removes discovery friction, recommends relevant add-ons, and answers the questions that stop customers from buying the bigger basket.
+Quick take: AOV is one of the fastest revenue levers because it grows revenue without growing traffic.
+AI helps when it removes discovery friction, recommends relevant add-ons in the moment, and answers the questions that stop shoppers from buying the bigger basket.

 Traffic keeps getting more expensive, which is why average order value, or AOV, matters so much.
 If you can generate more revenue from the same sessions, your acquisition costs become easier to carry and your store becomes more resilient.

 The trap is thinking AOV goes up only when you raise prices.
-In reality, it often goes up when you make it easier for shoppers to discover complementary products and buy with more confidence.
+In practice, it usually goes up when you make it easier for shoppers to discover complementary products and buy with more confidence.

 What AOV actually tells you